AAFC-Bioinfo-AAC/metagenomics-snakemake/README.md

 **`minpath` *Run MinPath***

-- **Purpose:** Infer the minimal set of pathway presence to explain the KEGG orthology ID list.
+- **Purpose:** Infer the minimal set of pathway presence to explain the KEGG orthology ID list by running MinPath.
 - **Inputs:**
   - MinPath formatted KEGG orthology ID list: `sample_ko_list_fixed.txt`
 - **Outputs:**
   - List of predicted pathways in the sample: `sample_minpath_output.txt`
+- **Notes:**

+  - This rule runs the script MinPath.py from MinPath version 1.6, which is available on the [MinPath github](https://github.com/mgtools/MinPath).
+  - The script will be located in the `workflow/scripts` directory when the repo is cloned.

 **`aggregate_minpath_pathways` *MinPath Abundance***